Boundedly simple groups of automorphisms of trees: Basic Notation and Prerequisites

+Let $D\subseteq A'$ be the axis of $g^h$ from the claim.
+By \cite[Lemma 4.3]{tits}, using the assumption that $G$ has property $(P)$, Hence \end{proof}

 We recall from \cite[Section 5]{tits} a convenient way to describe trees.
 Let $I$ be a set of ``colors'' and a coloring function.
 Define a group of automorphisms preserving $f$ as We say that $f$ is \emph{normal} if $f$ is onto and for every $i\in I$, $\autf(A)$ is transitive on $f^{-1}[i]$.
-Clearly, for every coloring function $f$ there is a normal coloring function $f'$ such that $\autf(A) = \aut_{\it f'}(A)$.
+Clearly, for every coloring function $f$ there is a normal coloring function $f'$, possibly with a different set of colors, such that $\autf(A) = \aut_{\it f'}(A)$.
 Hence we may always assume that $f$ is normal.

 It is easy to see that $\autf(A)$ has the property $(P)$.